jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-12-19-beam-examples-10/index.md

 ### SDF for Directory Watch

 We use a custom restriction (`DirectoryWatchRestriction`) for the `DirectoryWatchFn` *DoFn* object.
-The details about the restriction and related objects can be found below.
+The details about the restriction and related components can be found below.

 - `DirectoryWatchRestriction`
     - It has two fields (*already_processed* and *finished*) where the former is used to hold the file names that have processed (i.e. *claimed*) already.